kpulgari/ifi-terminal/README.md

 Our backend consists of three modules that interact with different APIs: `yFinance`, `Finnhub`, and `Reddit`.
 Each module is stored in our `utils` folder and has specific functions to fetch and process data from their respective APIs.
 The `main.py` app imports these modules and calls their functions as needed to retrieve data for display on the frontend tables.

-- `yFinance` Interactor: Kaushik worked on the yFinance interactor module, which fetches stock data from the yFinance API.
-- `Finnhub` Interactor: Siddarth worked on the Finnhub interactor module, which fetches stock data from the Finnhub API.
+- `yFinance` Interactor: We use this for getting more fundamental information that has to do with classical trading principles.
+It has live updates and provided near instantaneous information for investors to make trades.
+- `Finnhub` Interactor: We use this for newer more experimental trading methods and financial instruments.
+We provide technical analysis data, live news and have also included a decision bot, which provides usefull trends to investors.
+We plan to keep expanding this by inlcuding features like sentiment analysis, predictive implementation of technical analysis and several other tools.
-- `Reddit` Interactor: Suchit and Sambuddha worked on the Reddit interactor module, which fetches popular posts and comments from specified subreddits.
+- `Reddit` Interactor: This fetches popular posts and comments from specified subreddits, and can be expanded to even draw insights from these.

+Finally we have a bash script the executed the code as needed: `ifi_terminal.sh`

 ### Frontend: